KrishangSaharia/APISchedulerDjango/README.md

 * [Setup](#setup)

 ## General info
-This project includes scheduling Django Rest APIs, it uses AdvancedPythonScheduler module for scheduling tasks.
+This project includes scheduling Django Rest APIs, it uses AdvancedPythonScheduler module for scheduling tasks in which a cron job is set.
 This contains 2 endpoints -
 one for scheduling and other one is ping endpoint to check whether the server is alive or not .
-All api endpoints had been created in scheduler app.
+All api endpoints had been created in scheduler app under the root directory.

 ### 1. Scheduling Endpoint :
 This requires two arguements - first arguement will be datetime string in the format '%d/%m/%y %H:%M:%S (IST)' .
 For eg. 09/01/21 13:39:30 .
 and second arguement will be the url which is to be called through GET request at scheduled time (first arguement) .
 For eg. https://google.com .
 For eg . http://127.0.0.1:8000?url=https://google.com/?&datetime=09/01/21%2013:39:30

 Response will JSON data with a message "Task Scheduled Successfully!" , if scheduling is successfull.